neutrinoceros/neutrinoceros/README.md

 ### Clément M.T.
 Robert (he/him)

+- 👷🏻‍♂️ I am currently working on [Astropy](https://github.com/astropy/astropy) as freelance software engineer
-- 🌟 I am a French computational astrophysicist with a passion for software development
+- 🌟 I was trained as a computational astrophysicist
-- 🎨 I develop and maintain [yt, a Python library for data analysis and vizualisation toolkit](https://github.com/yt-project/yt)
+- 🎨 I also maintain [yt, a Python library for data analysis and vizualisation toolkit](https://github.com/yt-project/yt)
 - ⚒️ I build tools to make my work, and that of my colleagues easier
 - 🏅 I care a lot about software quality, user experience, and performance
-- 🐍 Python is my strong suit ...
+- 🐍 Most project I'm involved with are written in Python
-- 🦾 ... but I also have proficience with C++ and [Kokkos](https://github.com/kokkos/kokkos)
-- 👨‍🎓 I'm always eager to learn new things !
+- 🦾 I contributed to the [GPU accelerated simulation code Idefix](https://github.com/idefix-code/idefix)
+- 👨‍🎓 I am currently learning Rust

 Follow me on Mastodon <a rel="me" href="https://fosstodon.org/@neutrinoceros">🦏  @neutrinoceros</a> !